Surviving Entanglement in Optic-Microwave Conversion by Electro-Optomechanical System: Analysis of entanglement

-and then the logarithmic negativity can be evaluated from the symplectic eigenvalues under partial transposition.
-If symplectic eigenvalues of a partially transposed two-mode Gaussian state are not smaller than $1/2$, the two-mode Gaussian state is separable, and if there is a symplectic eigenvalue that is smaller than $1/2$, the two-mode Gaussian state is entangled \cite{Weedbrook2012}.
-The symplecic eigenvalues under partial transposition can be obtained from the following equation \cite{Tahira2009}:
+Entanglement of the CTMG can be quantified by the logarithmic negativity(LN) \cite{Audenaert2003} that is evaluated from the symplectic eigenvalues under partial transposition.
+If a symplectic eigenvalue of a partially transposed two-mode Gaussian state are smaller than $1/2$, the two-mode Gaussian state is entangled \cite{Weedbrook2012}.
+The symplectic eigenvalues under partial transposition can be obtained from the following equation \cite{Tahira2009}:

 where Det$[X]$ denotes the determinant of matrix $X$.
 From two positive roots of this equation $\xi_{\pm}$, the LN is defined as